 The NIS sampling strata were defined based on five hospital characteristics contained in the AHA hospital files.
-In order to improve the representativeness of the NIS, given the expansion of the number of contributing states, the sampling and weighting strategy was evaluated and revised for the 1998 NIS.
+In order to improve the representativeness of the NIS, given the expansion of the number of contributing states, the sampling and weighting strategy was evaluated and revised for the 1998 and future years NIS.
 This included changes to the definitions of the strata variables.
 A full description of this process can be found in the report Changes in NIS Sampling and Weighting Strategy for 1998, which will be available later in 2001.
 A description of the sampling procedures and definitions of strata variables used from 1988 through 1997 can be found in the report: Design of the HCUP Nationwide Inpatient Sample, Release 6.
-For the 1998 NIS, the stratification variables were defined as follows:
+Beginning with the 1998 NIS, the stratification variables were defined as follows:

 - 1. Geographic Region Northeast, Midwest, West, and South.
 This is an important stratification variable because practice patterns have been shown to vary substantially by region.
 For example, lengths of stay tend to be longer in East Coast hospitals than in West Coast hospitals. - 2.
 Control government nonfederal (public), private not-for-profit (voluntary) and private investor-owned (proprietary).
 These types of hospitals tend to have different missions and different responses to government regulations and policies.
 When there were enough hospitals of each type to allow it, hospitals were stratified as public, voluntary, and proprietary.
-This stratification was used for southern rural, southern urban non-teaching, and western rural hospitals a collapsed stratification of public versus private was used, with the voluntary and proprietary hospitals combined to form a single 'private' category.
+This stratification was used for southern rural, southern urban nonteaching, and western urban nonteaching hospitals.
+For smaller strata the north central rural and western rural hospitals a collapsed stratification of public versus private was used, with the voluntary and proprietary hospitals combined to form a single 'private' category.
 For all other combinations of region, location and teaching status, no stratification based on control was advisable given the number of hospitals in these cells. - 3.
 Location urban or rural.
 Government payment policies often differ according to this designation.
 Also, rural hospitals are generally smaller and offer fewer services than urban hospitals. - 4.
-Teaching Status teaching or non-teaching.
-The missions of teaching hospitals differ from non-teaching hospitals.
+Teaching Status teaching or nonteaching.
+The missions of teaching hospitals differ from nonteaching hospitals.
 In addition, financial considerations differ between these two hospital groups.
-Currently, the Medicare DRG payments are uniformly higher to teaching hospitals than to non-teaching hospitals.
+Currently, the Medicare DRG payments are uniformly higher to teaching hospitals than to nonteaching hospitals.
 A hospital is considered to be a teaching hospital if it has an AMA-approved residency program, is a member of the Council of Teaching Hospitals (COTH) or has a ratio of full-time equivalent interns and residents to beds of .25 or higher. - 5.
 Bed size small, medium, and large.
-Bed size categories are based on hospital beds, and are specific to the hospital's region, location and teaching status, as shown in Table 2.
+Bed size categories are based on hospital beds, and are specific to the hospital's region, location and teaching status, as shown in Table 3.

-Location and Teaching Status Hospital Bed size
+Location and Teaching Status Hospital Bed siz e

 Small Medium Large

-NORTHE NST
+NORTHE AST

 Rural 1-49 50-99 100+

-Urban, non-teaching 1-124 125-199 200+
+Urban, nonteaching 1-124 125-199 200+

 Urban, teaching 1-249 250-424 425+

-MIDWES T
+MIDWE ST

 Rural 1-29 30-49 50+

-Urban, non-teaching 1-74 75-174 175+
+Urban, nonteaching 1-74 75-174 175+

 Urban, teaching 1-249 250-374 375+

-SOUTH l
+SOUTI 1

 Rural 1-39 40-74 75+

-Urban, non-teaching 1-99 100-199 200+
+Urban, nonteaching 1-99 100-199 200+

 Urban, teaching 1-249 250-449 450+

 WEST

 Rural 1-24 25-44 45+

-Urban, non-teaching 1-99 100-174 175+
+Urban, nonteaching 1-99 100-174 175+

 Urban, teaching 1-199 200-324 325+

-Table 2.
+Table 3.
 Bed Size Categories, by Region